Case Manager II – PSS

 Long Beach, CA 90810

-PATH (People Assisting The Homeless) is seeking candidates excited about making a positive impact in the lives of others to join our PSS Program at our location in Long Beach.
+PATH (People Assisting The Homeless) is seeking candidates excited about making a positive impact in the lives of others to join our PSS Program at the Family Commons Apartments in Long Beach.

 WHAT WE DO

 Since its foundation in 1984, PATH has pioneered bold and effective approaches to assist people experiencing homelessness.
 PATH operates services throughout California, connecting our clients to a comprehensive continuum of homelessness prevention, street outreach, employment preparation and placement assistance, individualized case management, supportive services, interim housing, and permanent supportive housing.

 Our Permanent Supportive Services (PSS) programs provide Intensive Case Management Services (ICMS) in a Permanent Supportive Housing (PSH) setting to individuals who have experienced homelessness and have a history of chronic health, mental health, and/or co-occurring conditions.
 Services are centralized and provided to clients living on-site to ensure ease of access to the resources necessary for long-term housing stabilization, improving their quality of life and community integration.